QianJin2013/android-gcc-toolchain/README.md

         [android-21-arm64] $ android-gcc-leave
         $
         ```
+        You can do safest cross-compile as shown in section 2, and even compile some non-cross-compilable project.

     - **`android-gcc-toolchain -c` to start a separate bash so can run $CC etc.**

         It just set $CC,$CXX,$LINK,$LD,... for the new bash instead of changing $PATH